albar/learn-pnp/README.md

 ## Server setup

-- Put file `proxy.html` to the sharepoint document and make sure it is accessible from browser
+- Put the file `proxy.html` to the sharepoint document and make sure it is accessible from the browser
-- Setup IIS to allow the file to be able to be put on an HTML `iframe` element.
+- Setup IIS to allow the file to be able to be put into an HTML `iframe` element.
 This requires iis `url rewrite module` to be installed

 ### Configuring IIS URL rewrite module